ubffm/deromanize/doc/cacheutils.rst

   ...     dbcache.add('shalom', 'שלום')

 This will modify the database in memory, and commit if the operations succeed without error, but role back if there is a failure.
+The database connection is stored in ``cachinstance.con``, and the cursor is ``cacheinstance.cur``.

 Aside from that, they present more or less the same interfaces.